Library access during coronavirus measures

 Computers are available for use by Leiden University students only.
 They need to be booked in advance.

 All library locations will offer several computers for use by other visitors.
 These places are marked with a white sticker.
+They cannot be reserved.

 Single occupancy study rooms in the UB

-Booking a computer study place or single use study room
+Booking a study place

 - Select an available seat